 Under the government’s Nursery Education Scheme, children are entitled to 15 funded hours per week and some may be eligible for the extended offer of 30 funded hours per week.
 We offer a flexible pattern of bookings, with the option of additional paid sessions where required.
 Full day options are available, as well as access to our well-established Breakfast and After School Club.
 Children will require a packed lunch for full day sessions.
-Where children are staying for both a morning and afternoon session, there will be a lunchtime charge of £2.10 per day.

 It is important that you try to make the most of the sessions you have booked by attending regularly.
 This will also help to prepare your child for daily attendance at school.
 However, if your child is ill, the best place for them is at home!
 Please phone the school office if your child is absent: 0116 2863103.